 I’ll be keeping in touch with my SENSE friends and can’t wait to see how their businesses develop and thrive over the years ahead.

 Enterprise Education has become a growing part of my work over the last few years and I have some exciting new projects in the pipeline.
-I’m always interested in the enterprise programmes being run by local colleges and universities, so if I can help, do get in touch.
+I’m always interested in the enterprise programmes being run by local colleges and universities, so do get in touch if I can help.